diekololababs/SQL-PROJECTS/README.md

   11. Fetch the top 5 athletes who have won the most gold medals.
   12. Fetch the top 5 athletes who have won the most medals (gold/silver/bronze).
   13. Fetch the top 5 most successful countries in olympics.
 Success is defined by no of medals won.
-  14. List down total gold, silver and broze medals won by each country
+  14. List down total gold, silver and bronze medals won by each country
-  15. List down total gold, silver and broze medals won by each country corresponding to each olympic games.
+  15. List down total gold, silver and bronze medals won by each country corresponding to each olympic games.
   16. Which countries have never won gold medal but have won silver/bronze medals?

 </p>